awsdocs/aws-kms-developer-guide/doc_source/programming-keys.md

 ------

-## Viewing a Custom Master Key<a name="describing-keys"></a>
+## Viewing a custom master key<a name="describing-keys"></a>

 To get detailed information about a customer master key \(CMK\), including the CMK ARN and [key state](key-state.md), use the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation\.

 `DescribeKey` does not get aliases\.
 To get aliases, use the [ListAliases](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListAliases.html) operation\.
-For examples, see [Working with Aliases](programming-aliases.md)\.
+For examples, see [Working with aliases](programming-aliases.md)\.

-In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a Client](programming-client.md)\.
+In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a client](programming-client.md)\.

-For help with viewing CMKs in the AWS KMS console, see [Viewing Keys](viewing-keys.md)\.
+For help with viewing CMKs in the AWS KMS console, see [Viewing keys](viewing-keys.md)\.

 ------
 #### [ Java ]